 This is for the teaching and supervision you will receive from your department.

 This covers the cost to your College of providing a range of domestic and pastoral services and support.
-All international overseas-fee status (those from outside the EU and from the Islands – Channel Islands and Isle of Man), and those UK/EU students who are not certified as eligible in principle for tuition fee support (Student Finance), will normally have to pay college fees in addition to University tuition fees.
+All overseas-fee status (including those from the Islands – Channel Islands and Isle of Man), and those home (UK and EU with settled or pre-settled status) students who are not certified as eligible in principle for tuition fee support (Student Finance), will normally have to pay college fees in addition to University tuition fees.

-* The College Fee of £8,240 is only charged to UK/EU students who are not certified as eligible in principle for tuition fee support, i.e., a loan through Student Finance.
+* The College Fee of £10,900 is only charged to Home students (UK and EU with settled or pre-settled status) who are not certified as eligible in principle for tuition fee support, i.e., a loan through Student Finance.